AlbanDAVID/Toutui-theme/README.md

 # 🦜 Welcome to the [Toutui](https://github.com/AlbanDAVID/Toutui) Theme Repository

-Explore our collection of themes to customize your interface.
+Explore the collection of themes to customize your interface.
 To try a theme:

   - Click on the name of the theme you're interested in.